 When a material is deformed elastically, work is done and stored as elastic potential energy.
 The energy is equal to the area under a force-extension graph.
 If plastic deformation occurs, work is done to achieve the deformation by rearranging atoms into new permanent positions.

-The hysteresis loop in a loading-unloading force-extension graph has an area bound by two curves, which represents the work being done.
-This is transferred to thermal energy.
-Materials such as rubber exhibit this behaviour.
+The hysteresis loop in a loading-unloading force-extension graph has an area bound by two curves, which represents the work being done transferred to thermal energy, and not recovered through elastic potential energy.
+Materials such as rubber exhibit this behaviour (shown on the graph below).

 Springs in parallel share the load and have the same extension as a single spring with a combined spring constant: